RedHatInsights/insights-pup/README.md

 The PUP service workflow is as follows:

-  - The upload service sends a POST reflecting a new upload to be processed
+  - Recieve a message from `platform.upload.advisor` topic in the MQ
-  - The validator downloads the payload specified in the `url` key of the JSON
+  - PUP downloads the archive from the url specified in the message
-  - Insights Core is used to validate the tarfile and extract configurable facts from the archive
+  - Insights Core is engaged to open the tar file and extract the facts as determined by the `get_canonical_facts` method in insights-core
-  - PUP sends a POST to the inventory service containing the facts using the identity from the original principal
+  - PUP sends a post to inventory containing those facts using the identity of the original uploader
-  - If Inventory post succeeds, validator responds to upload service with a 202 status
+  - If inventory post succeeds, the host ID is added to the return validation message
+  - The validation message is sent back to the upload service via the `platform.upload.validation` queue

 ### JSON

 The JSON expected by the PUP service from the upload service looks like this:

 ```
-{"rh_account": "123456",
+{"account": "123456",
  "principal": "test_org",
  "payload_id": "23oikjonsdv329",
  "size": 234,
  "service": "advisor",
+ "b64_identity": "<some big base64 string>",
+ "metadata": "{'some_key': 'some_value'}, # optional
  "url": "http://some.bucket.somewhere/1234"}
 ```